chiiyokii/AI_Project/README.md

 ![image](https://github.com/user-attachments/assets/f1eaeed6-51b5-44c8-b1ce-415667f9dc89)

 The results of this analyse are shown above in this heat map.
 As we can see, the features that have the strongest correlation to the price of a house are, as we could have expected, the number of rooms and the area of living, making these two features the most important for our model.
 The area of land, the selling date and the y_axis position are also correlated, making them useful.
 On the opposite, the category of the accomodation and the x_axi position are negatively correlated to the price, making them useless to build our model.
 We also decided not to include the gps coordinates because of the existance of the x and y positions in the dataset.
 We thought about setting aside the shape of the apartment because of the lack of data.
-We chose this dataset because the features it has are really interesting and the values are values from real houses in Ille et Vilaine so the price prediction makes more sense in this configuration.

 Thus we now have six features, making our data set a [148 279,6] matrix.